Skip to main content

 10. Out-of-date travel books – does not accept out-of-date travel books as donations.
 As part of our commitment to maintaining a current and relevant collection, we prioritize travel books that provide up-to-date information and accurate insights into various destinations.

-2. Evaluation of Donated Materials – Upon receiving the donation form, library staff members evaluate the donated materials based on various factors, such as their relevance to the library’s collection development policy, condition, duplication, and potential research or educational value.
-The evaluation process ensures that the donated materials align with the library’s goals and can be effectively utilized by library users.
+2. Evaluation of Donated Materials – Upon receipt of the submitted online donation form, the acquisition staff shall evaluate the titles of publication based on various factors, such as their relevance to the library’s collection development policy, condition, duplication, and potential research or educational value.

-4. Acknowledge receipt of gifts/donations – Upon receiving the donated materials, the library acknowledges the generosity of the donor by providing an acknowledgment receipt .
+5. Acknowledge receipt of gifts/donations – Upon receipt of the donated materials, the library acknowledges the generosity of the donor by providing a certificate of donation and acknowledgment receipt (whichever is applicable) in print or digital copies.
 This receipt serves as proof of donation for record-keeping purposes.
 The acknowledgment process ensures transparency and gratitude towards the donors, recognizing their contribution to the library’s collection.

 National Library of the Philippines Skip to content